-The colour of the leaking fluid should help you to understand which part of the engine has a leakage.
-The engine oil is usually a black coloured liquid whereas the coolant is green, yellow or pink.
+The color of the leaking fluid should help you to understand which part of the engine has a leakage.
+The engine oil is usually a black colored liquid whereas the coolant is green, yellow or pink.
 If the overall condition of the car is good and you’re not getting a better car in the market then you should ask for some concession off the selling price so that you can get it fixed yourself.

 Colour of exhaust smoke

-If the smoke coming out of the exhaust is blue in colour then it means that the engine is burning oil.
-It means that the oil has found its way into the cylinder due to some problem with the engine seals.
+If the smoke coming out of the exhaust is blue in color then it means that the engine is burning oil.
+It means that the oil has found its way into the cylinder due to some problems with the engine seals.
 If the weather is cold and your exhaust is emitting clouds of white smoke then you can have some difficulty spotting it as it can be easily confused with steam.
 This usually happens when the coolant enters the cylinder and gets burned with fuel.
 Black smoke is an indication that your engine is burning too much fuel.

 Check the clutch and Gearbox

 Problems with the gearbox and clutch are not as easy to spot as oil leaks and smoke emissions.
 You will need an expert to tell you whether your clutch or gearbox is in the right condition or not.
 There are two types of gearboxes such as manual and automatic.
 Irrespective of which type of gearbox your car uses it should be able to engage all gears quietly and smoothly.
 If you experience difficulty while shifting gears then it indicates a problem with either the clutch or gearbox.